eero-lehtinen/keyboard-layout/readme.md

 Select `finnish (classic, no dead keys)` as the keyboard layout.

-Install [xremap](https://github.com/k0kubun/xremap) no need for features, just download or build the base version.
+Install [xremap](https://github.com/k0kubun/xremap).
+No need for features, just download or build the base version.

-Set XREMAP_PATH to where you installed xremap.
+Run the following command with XREMAP_PATH set to where you installed xremap.
 E.g.

 `sudo XREMAP_PATH=/home/eero/.cargo/bin/xremap ./install.sh`

+`.Xmodmap` remains because xremap doesn't work with ssh x-forwarding and can be activated for each session with `xmodmap .Xmodmap`.

 ## Linux Uninstallation